Politics

 A few years back in the presidential election, many Christians supported Mitt Romney, an adherent of the anti-Christian cult of Mormonism, which, under the guise of Christianity, has been instrumental in the spiritual murder of countless souls.
 Just imagine, if he was elected, how much this cult would have been popularized — and how many souls led astray.

-Then, it was Donald Trump, a godless narcissist who played a key role in implementing Corona Fascism and unleashing vaccine genocide via Operation Warp Speed.
+Then — as it continues to be — it was Donald Trump, a godless narcissist who played a key role in implementing Corona Fascism and unleashing vaccine genocide via Operation Warp Speed.
 And to this day, many, even Christians, still support him and justify his wicked actions (“he’s playing 10D Chess”; “he is just deceived,” etc.).
 One might as well justify voting for Hitler because, after all, he was fighting Communism, and maybe he was just playing 20D Chess to stop its infecting influence around the world …

 The Bible as foundational to electoral ethics